 The following goals are expected upon completion of the professional curriculum and arise directly from the missions of the College and the professional program and from the program's philosophy.
-By the time of graduation from this curriculum, the student should: (1) Demonstrate professional-level competencies necessary for practice as an occupational therapist in health care and human service delivery systems; (2) Apply accepted principles of scientific inquiry to the study of problems in health and human service delivery; (3) Demonstrate the management skills necessary for the service delivery of occupational therapy; (4) Demonstrate professional and caring attitudes and values consistent with the practice of occupational therapy; (5) Assume a leadership role in advancing the field of occupational therapy.
+By the time of graduation from this curriculum, the student should: (1) demonstrate professional-level knowledge and competencies necessary for practice as an occupational therapist in health care and human service delivery systems, particularly in underserved areas; (2) engage in critical evaluation and application of research, resourceful thinking, and problem-solving skills in practice; (3) exhibit the administrative skills necessary for the service delivery of occupational therapy; (4) model excellence in social, personal and professional ethics; (5) participate as a servant-leader in the field of occupational therapy.

-Tuition is \$490 per semester hour for the 2006-2007 school year.
+Tuition is \$540 per semester hour for the 2008-2009 school year.
 A non-refundable application fee of \$30 is required with the application.
 For information regarding financial aid, please refer to the financial aid section of the catalog.